it-dept-cis/RABET-V-Pilot/docs/source/README.md

 ## Program Administration and Research

-The program will be administered by CIS team with assistance from [The Turnout](https://turnout.rocks).
+The program will be administered by CIS team with assistance from [The Turnout](https://turnout.rocks) and [PG Security Advisors](https://www.pgsecurityadvisors.com/).
 Dr. Mike Garcia will serve as the Research Lead.

 ## Pilot Process

-The RABET-V Pilot will first establish a RABET-V Program Description (previously called a Working Model).
+The RABET-V Pilot will first establish a RABET-V Program Description (this document).
 The Program Description version will detail how each activity will be conducted.
 The Program Description will be iteratively reviewed by the program Steering Committee and modified, as necessary.

 Using the Program Description, the Pilot Program will conduct initial reviews on real products from Pilot Program technology providers.
 Each initial review will execute all RABET-V activities resulting in the creation of Testing Rules and initial verification results for each product.
 The Architecture Review and Process Assessments will be conducted according to the architecture and process review steps detailed in the Program Description, which may be updated as necessary throughout the Pilot Program.